vsudbrack/vsudbrack.github.io/about.md

 My regular work is done at IFT under the supervision of professors *Roberto A. Kraenkel* and *Renato M. Coutinho*.
 Together, we numerically study **population dynamics in highly fragmented landscapes**.
 We aim to understand the effects of fragmentation and habitat spatial features into species and ecological systems.
 You can read much more about it [here](/projects/frag.html).

-During pandemic times :microbe:, we joined an [Observatory](https://covid19br.github.io) - a collection of scientists from very complementary backgrounds - aiming to **understand and analyze the data from COVID-19 in Brazil**.
+During pandemic times, we joined an [Observatory](https://covid19br.github.io) - a collection of scientists from very complementary backgrounds - aiming to **understand and analyze the data from COVID-19 in Brazil**.
 You can imagine what a hard task that is...:man_facepalming:

 I have already researched at the *[Fluid Lab - IMPA](http://fluid.impa.br/Home)* with professor *Alexei Mailybaev* in Rio de Janeiro, RJ.
 There, we studied fully developed bidimensional turbulence in the case of *Kelvin-Helmholtz instability* :ocean:.
 And I worked as well at the *Laboratory for Cellular Structure (LabCel - UFRGS)*, both during my undergraduate years.
 Since then, I am working with mathematical biology, **uncracking the puzzles of life**!

 Studying and researching allowed me knowing **many nice people, many interesting places and many awesome wonders** of this universe.
-I share for science the same feeling *Lise Meitner* described to physics in this quote below :star-struck:
+I share for science the same feeling *Lise Meitner* described to physics in this quote below

 {% include quote.html author="Lise Meitner" text="I love physics with all my heart.
 It is a kind of personal love, as one has for a person to whom one is grateful for many things." %}

 #### My scientific interests

 I am mostly **interested** in (macroscopic) *mathematical biology*, for instance modeling **population dynamics, ecological and evolution processes, and complex systems**.
 Also, I enjoy some mathematical ~~monsters~~ puzzles such as nonlinear differential equations and graph theory.

 I love giving seminars and telling people about my research and other interesting things, specially for outreach purposes.
 Hence, invitations are always welcome!

 I like to think **I create universes on a computer screen...**, but 95% percent of the job is pogramming and looking at data on this same computer screen *hahah* :joy: